deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 He sighed.
 "A few months later, she was dead.
 And… She was tied up in the bombing of the city.
 I can't go into it.
 But sometimes I ask myself if I could have done anything differently.
 If maybe had I just been lax on procedure that *one* time, maybe those two million people would still be alive.
 It's possible."

 He held up a hand as Ava started to speak.
 "Or.
 Maybe they could have blown up three cities.
 Or ten.
 Or maybe the whole world would be bombed flat from orbit by the Hunters by now.
 I don't know.
 And that's kinda the point.
-I regret not doing more for her...
-But I can't think of a single thing I'd do differently.
+I regret not doing more for her...But I can't think of a single thing I'd do differently.
 You see what I'm saying?"

 Ava thought about it, then nodded slowly.
 "You can't do more than what seems like a good idea at the time." she said.